LongBu/AWS-MLS-C01-Study-Guide/README.md

 ##### Amazon Redshift Spectrum:
   * Resides on dedicated Amazon Redshift servers independent of your cluster
-  * Can efficiently query and retrieve structured and semistructured data from files in S3 into Redshift Cluster tables (points at S3) without loading data in Redshift tables
+  * Can efficiently query and retrieve structured and semistructured data from files in S3 into Redshift Cluster tables (points at S3) without loading data into Redshift tables
   * Pushes many compute intensive tasks such as predicate filtering (ability to skip reading unnecessary data at storage level from a data set into RAM) and aggregation, down to the Redshift Spectrum layer
   * Redshift Spectrum queries use much less of the formal cluster's processing capacity than other queries